Acceptance into a School of Music Undergraduate Program

-- Take the required music theory placement examination and piano placement interview during your orientation to the university.
+- Take the required music theory placement examination on your audition day or during your orientation to the university.

-It’s important to plan ahead for the audition process —you may need to arrange an audition several months in advance of enrolling at the university.
+It’s important to plan ahead for the audition process —you should plan to arrange an audition well in advance of enrolling at the university.